Automatic differentiation in machine learning: a survey: AD and Its Main Modes

-in which the coefficients of $\epsilon$ conveniently mirror symbolic differentiation rules (e.g. Eq.~\ref{EquationMultiplicationRule}).
+in which the coefficients of $\epsilon$ conveniently mirror symbolic differentiation rules (e.g., Eq.~\ref{EquationMultiplicationRule}).
 We can utilize this by setting up a regime where

-and using dual numbers as data structures for carrying the derivative together with the undifferentiated value.\footnote{Just as the complex number written $x + y i$ is represented in the computer as a pair in memory $\langle x, y\rangle$ whose two slots are reals, the dual number written $x + \dot{x}\epsilon$ is represented as the pair $\langle x, \dot{x}\rangle$.} The chain rule works as expected on this representation: two applications of Eq.~\ref{EquationDualRule} give
+and using dual numbers as data structures for carrying the tangent value together with the primal.\footnote{Just as the complex number written $x + y i$ is represented in the computer as a pair in memory $(x, y)$ whose two slots are reals, the dual number written $x + \dot{x}\epsilon$ is represented as the pair $(x, \dot{x})$.
+Such pairs are sometimes called Argand pairs \citep[][p107 Eqs.~(157) and (158)]{Hamilton1837}.} The chain rule works as expected on this representation: two applications of Eq.~\ref{EquationDualRule} give

-The coefficient of $\epsilon$ on the right hand side is exactly the derivative of the composition of $f$ and $g$.
+The coefficient of $\epsilon$ on the right-hand side is exactly the derivative of the composition of $f$ and $g$.
 This means that since we implement elementary operations to respect the invariant Eq.~\ref{EquationDualRule}, all compositions of them will also do so.
-This, in turn, means that we can extract the derivative of a function of interest by evaluating it in this nonstandard way on an initial input with a coefficient $1$ for $\epsilon$:
+This, in turn, means that we can extract the derivative of a function by interpreting any non-dual number $v$ as $v + 0 \epsilon$ and evaluating the function in this non-standard way on an initial input with a coefficient $1$ for $\epsilon$:

 This also extends to arbitrary program constructs, since dual numbers, as data types, can be contained in any data structure.
-As long as no arithmetic is done on the dual number, it will just remain a dual number; and if it is taken out of the data structure and operated on again, then the differentiation will continue.
+As long as a dual number remains in a data structure with no arithmetic operations being performed on it, it will just remain a dual number; and if it is taken out of the data structure and operated on again, then the differentiation will continue.

-In practice, a function $f$ coded in a programming language of choice would be fed into an AD tool, which would then augment it with corresponding extra code to handle the dual operations, so that the function and its derivative are simultaneously computed.
-This can be implemented through calls to a specific library; in the form of source transformation where a given source code will be automatically modified; or through operator overloading, making the process transparent to the user.
-We discuss these implementation techniques in Sect.~\ref{SectionImplementations}.
+In practice, a function $f$ coded in a programming language of choice would be fed into an AD tool, which would then augment it with corresponding extra code to handle the dual operations so that the function and its derivative are simultaneously computed.
+This can be implemented through calls to a specific library, in the form of source code transformation where a given source code will be automatically modified, or through operator overloading, making the process transparent to the user.
+We discuss these implementation techniques in Section~\ref{SectionImplementations}.

-\subsection{Reverse mode}
+\subsection{Reverse Mode}